OfficeDev/Microsoft-Teams-Samples/samples/outgoing-webhook/csharp/README.md

 1) Clone the repository
     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git

-2) If you are using Visual Studio
+1) If you are using Visual Studio
     - Launch Visual Studio
     - File -> Open -> Project/Solution
     - Navigate to `samples/outgoing-webhook/csharp` folder
     - Select `WebhookSampleBot.sln` file
+    - Update the HMAC in `AuthProvider.cs` file.
     - Press `F5` to run the project

-3) Run ngrok - point to port 3978
+1) Run ngrok - point to port 3978
     ```bash
     ngrok http -host-header=rewrite 3978
     ```

-4) Run your tab, either from Visual Studio with `F5` or using `dotnet run` in the appropriate folder.
+1) Run your tab, either from Visual Studio with `F5` or using `dotnet run` in the appropriate folder.